Registration of birth in the Population Register System

 - The original full birth certificate issued by the British authorities.
 The full version of the birth certificate states the parents’ names.
 Certificate does not require a translation.
 Paternity is acknowledged in Finland when the father's name is provided in the birth certificate.
 Birth certificates issued by British authorities must be legalised (Apostille certificate).
 Information on how to get your document legalised(Link to another website.).

 - Photocopies of the parents’ passports

 The registration form and all the appendices should be posted to the Jakobstad Unit of the Digital and Population Data Services Agency(Link to another website.) (address: Digital and Population Data Services Agency, Jakobstad Unit, PO Box 26, FI-68601 Jakobstad, Finland).
 Alternatively the documents can also be posted to the Digital and Population Data Services Agency of the municipality where the person most recently resided in Finland.
 If the registration documents are submitted via the Consular Section of the Finnish Embassy in London, there will be a fee of 30 euros according to an act by the Ministry of Foreign affairs.

 The registration is processed at the Digital and Population Data Services Agency in Finland.
 All the related enquiries should be sent directly to them.
-In most cases, sending documents directly to the Digital and Population Data Services Agency will make the processing time faster.
-Digital and Population Data Services Agency will not normally return original certificates.
 Contact details to the agency offices in Finland: Digital and Population Data Services Agency(Link to another website.).